2004 Nokia Brier

-The 2004 Nokia Brier was held from March 6 to 14, 2004 at Saskatchewan Place in Saskatoon, Saskatchewan.
-The Nova Scotia team skipped by Mark Dacey defeated the Alberta team of Randy Ferbey in dramatic fashion in the final game played on March 14, 2004.
-Ferbey's team was attempting to become Canadian champion for the fourth consecutive year.
+The 2004 Nokia Brier, the Canadian men's curling championship was held from March 6 to 14, 2004 at Saskatchewan Place in Saskatoon, Saskatchewan.
+A total of 238,129 attended the event.

+Team Nova Scotia, who was skipped by Mark Dacey defeated Team Alberta skipped by Randy Ferbey in dramatic fashion in the championship game and preventing the Ferbey rink for capturing their fourth consecutive Brier title.
+Nova Scotia's title was their third and to date most recent Brier Tankard title and first title since 1951.

 Teams

+The teams were listed as follows: